MOFU: Development of a MOrphing Fluffy Unit with Expansion and Contraction Capabilities and Evaluation of the Animacy of Its Movements: Design and Development of MOFU

-The expansion-contraction motion of MOFU is modeled based on the Jitterbug structure, which inherently involves rotational motion during deformation.
-To suppress the apparent rotation, the differential two-wheel drive was used to compensate for the induced turning.
-As a result, MOFU can appear to perform expansion-contraction alone.
+As mentioned earlier, the expansion--contraction motion of MOFU is based on the Jitterbug structure, which naturally produces rotational motion during deformation.
+This apparent rotation is minimized by the differential two-wheel drive, which compensates for the induced rotation, enabling MOFU to appear to expand and contract independently.

 The model equation was constructed based on the Jitterbug model proposed by Verheyen et al. \cite{Verheyen1989-kb}, with reference to the work of Chin et al. \cite{Chin2023-yg}.
 The vertical displacement $Z$ of the Jitterbug structure is expressed as a function of the rotation angle $\Theta$ of the top face relative to the base as follows: